Taxes and their impact

 We assume you are reading this before you divorce.
 Perhaps the best way to prepare yourself would be to read IRS publication 505 Divorced or Separated Individuals.
 Determine with your tax advisor which tax filing status will be in your personal best interest, and drive your negotiations in that direction.

 Can you file a joint tax return for the previous tax year?

-The answer is ... maybe.
-If you weren't Legally Separated in the prior tax year, you can file a joint return.
+The answer is … maybe.
+If you were not legally separated in the prior tax year, you can file a joint return.
 Your federal income tax filing status is determined by your marital status on the last day of the tax year.
-Being Legally Separated often requires a specific court document in many states but you should check with your state laws.
+Being legally separated often requires a specific court document in many states but you should check with your state laws.
 If you qualify to file jointly, your spouse may not be cooperative and you may be forced to file Married-Filing Separately.
 Even if your ex is willing to file with you, are you sure you want to do that?

 If your ex has been involved in any shenanigans (questionable tax deductions or under-reporting of income), you may decide to take this opportunity to get away from any illegalities by filing Married-Filing Separately.
 Just know that in most cases Married-Filing Jointly is the most advantageous in most cases.

 To qualify, you must be either unmarried or considered unmarried on the last day of the year.
 Under the IRS Abandoned Spouse rule, you must have lived apart from your spouse during the last 6 months of the year to be considered unmarried.

 - You and your ex-spouse haven’t lived together during the past six months